keul/afk_slack_agent/README.rst

 Features implemented by the agent

-- waits for lock screen and unlock screen events
+- waits for lock screen and unlock screen events (_very buggy, due to changes at every MacOS release_)
 - connects to a Slack workspace, and change user status on lock (clean it on unlock)
 - optionally: write a message on a channel on lock/unlock

+Run ``afk --help`` for a list of all commands.

 Prerequisites
 =============